MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl_core/nn-shobjidl_core-icontactmanagerinterop.md

 ## -description

-Enables access to <b>ContactManager</b> methods in an app that manages multiple windows.
+Enables access to <a href="https://msdn.microsoft.com/a3771b9a-e0df-4cfb-8829-e82de88ac742">ContactManager</a> methods in an app that manages multiple windows.

 ## -inheritance